pennsignals/pennsignals.github.io/_posts/2020-03-18-compare-chime.md

 Finally, we can look at the additive effect of combining all of our interventions together and compare against the Imperial College Team's projections under the full set of interventions.
 In this case CHIME predicts a 65% reduction while the Imperial College Team predicts a 69% reduction in the Critical Care Capacity Curve.

-Bottom line?
+##### Bottom line?

 The projections being made by CHIME (with associated assumptions) are similar to projections being made in the Imperial College report.
-Furthermore, the intuition around CHIME's social distancing parameter (top down overall % reduction in contact) can be translated and lined up with bottom up estimates of policy interventions.
+Furthermore, CHIME's Social Distancing parameter (top down overall % reduction in contact) can be lined up with the bottom up estimates of policy interventions in the report.

 -- Penn Predictive Healthcare Team